 2. WSWCA shall act as treasurer of the Community Gardens, shall write grants, issue checks and reimburse proper and

-5. Each WSWCA Community Garden may establish its own rules only with respect to water use, trash and maintenance of
+8. Each WSWCA Community Garden may establish its own rules only with respect to water use, trash, snow removal and maintenance of common areas.

 1. Each Community Garden shall have two (2) volunteer coordinators chosen from among the garden’s members.